SCOTZINE today concludes its homage to Scotland’s favourite footballing son Denis Law.

 Willie Henderson, Lou Macari, Danny McGrain, Steve Archibald and Derek Johnstone have already paid their tributes to The Lawman, the country’s joint leading scorer with 30 goals along with Sir Kenny Dalglish.

-Now it’s the turn of Celtic striking idol Frank McAvennie to bring down the curtain on our exciting series.
+Now it’s the turn of one-time Celtic striking idol Frank McAvennie to bring down the curtain on our exciting series.

 Here is the EXCLUSIVE extract from Alex Gordon’s book, ‘DENIS LAW: King and Country’, which was published in 2013.

 FRANK McAVENNIE, the Celtic, West Ham and St Mirren striker who made five appearances for his country between 1985/88, delivers his verdict:

 Denis was one of my idols and, okay, I admit I did copy him.
 So did wee Mo Johnston.
 Who didn’t?
 The trademark salute with the sleeves pulled right down as far as they would go after scoring another memorable goal.
 Sheer genius.
 The man was different class and everyone adored him.

 My dad used to take me to Hampden and Parkhead when I was a kid and Denis was my man with Scotland while Kenny Dalglish was my hero at Celtic.
 What a combination they would have been at their peak.
 Unstoppable, I would have thought.
 Imagine being a defender and looking up to see these two guys preparing to kick-off.
 Head-butting a moving train probably would have been more pleasurable.